Stephanie Stolte

 Rolfing is not a technique, it is a powerful, comprehensive method for facilitating transformational change.

 The goals of Rolfing are to improve your posture, structure and ability to move with ease.
 Rolfing treats your whole body as a system participating in a pattern.
-Improving the structure and function of this pattern addresses many of the root causes of pain and loss of function.
+Improving the structure and function of this pattern may address many of the root causes of pain and loss of function.

-In addition, Rolfing helps you gain awareness of the things you do in your daily life that contribute to your discomfort and easily learn healthier ways to be present in your body.
-Chronic stresses, strains and discomforts can disappear as you gain new awareness and capacity for healthy movement through the Rolfing series.
+In addition, Rolfing supports you as you gain awareness of the things you do in your daily life that contribute to your discomfort and easily learn healthier ways to be present in your body.
+Chronic stresses, strains and discomforts may disappear as you gain new awareness and capacity for healthy movement through the Rolfing series.

-You can look forward to results that are visible, measurable and long-lasting.
+You may look forward to results that are visible, measurable and long-lasting.

 I have found that adding Somatic Experiencing (SE) to a Rolfing session makes it easier to accomplish the goals of the session.